-St Luke's Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
+St. Luke's Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
-The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and the instrument of government which can be found at this address http://www.stlukesfrodsham.org.uk/serve\file/177165, and seeks at all times to be a witness to Our Lord Jesus Christ.
+The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and instrument of government and seeks at all times to be a witness to Our Lord Jesus Christ.

 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
 We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
-This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.
+This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with these admission arrangements.

-The governing body is the admissions authority and has responsibility for admissions to this school.
+The governing body is the admission authority and has responsibility for admissions to this school.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its admission number at 30 pupils to be admitted to [the reception year] in the school year which begins in September, 2024.
+The admission authority has set the school's Published Admissions Number ("PAN") at 30 pupils to be admitted to [the reception year] in the school year which begins in September, 2025